FullBar: What It Is

 "So many people skip meals and fast throughout the day, then gorge themselves at dinner," he says.
 "But if you ate smaller meals, along with two FullBars, you would have much greater control over your impulses and food choices.

 "Studies have shown that people who eat smaller meals throughout the day have improved blood sugar control, and, as a result, are better able to manage hunger and calorie intake."
+Research, however, has not proven the latter statement to be true.

 The premise that you will lose weight on FullBars is based on the assumption that the foods you choose to eat will be healthy ones.
 For example, you'd be fooling yourself if you ate a FullBar and then cut out healthy foods, like vegetables, instead of higher-calorie items, like French fries.